TUM-Dev/Campus-iOS/README.md

 ## Contributing
 You're welcome to contribute to this app!
-Join us on [Discord](https://discord.gg/GJmhkPED)!
-Check out our detailed information at [CONTRIBUTING.md](https://github.com/TCA-Team/iOS/blob/master/CONTRIBUTING.md)!
+Join us on [Discord](https://discord.gg/GJmhkPED) or check out our detailed information at [CONTRIBUTING.md](https://github.com/TCA-Team/iOS/blob/master/CONTRIBUTING.md)!

 ## Beta
 If you want to participate in the beta of this app, enter your details [here](https://testflight.apple.com/join/4Ddi6f2f) to get invited via TestFlight.